ABOUT

 2025) Paper

-Rreal-time GPU fluid simulation running 1M+ cells (1024²) at 60 FPS.
+Real-time GPU fluid simulation running 16.7M cells (4096²) at 176+

+FPS.
 Implemented CUDA kernels for advection, diffusion, and Poisson

 pressure projection; optimized shared memory tiling & coalesced

-OpenMP CPU baseline.
+OpenMP CPU version.

 Lock-Free MPMC Telemetry Buffer